-This is a splendid vegetable soup, and a soup really must stand out in order for me to make it.
-This is often because soups can be, well, a bit insipid or bland.
-This recipe is a true best in show.
-Not to mention, you can’t beat the fact that 5 ingredients yields something so darn satisfying.
+This is a lovely soup.
+You can’t beat the fact that 5 ingredients yields something so darn satisfying.
 It’s velvety and rich and all without an iota of dairy.

 Adapted from Cooking Light

 I like my butternut squash soup sweeter rather than savory so I typically garnish it with a generous drizzle of agave nectar or honey and sprinkle the top with a dash of fresh-grated nutmeg.
 You could also serve this up as recommended in the original version with chopped chives and a side of toast.
 Either way, this is the perfect weeknight dinner for those first chilly nights of the season.